(Not So) Silly Monkeys

 A man named Roy Turner, purview unknown by me, interviewed Marianne Martindale, who had this to say about the role of discipline in Aristasia back in the mid-1990s.

 There is also, as you can surely read in the above, the sense of spanking for bonding, out of love.
-This is the closest we get to a spiritual basis for corporal punishment as part of Aristasia or Aristasia-related groups, I think.
 The notion of that connection between disciplinarian and subject likely intends to echo the Golden Chain of Thamë mentioned in the scripture quoted earlier.

 I’ve made clear my own stance on that earlier in this article, regardless - I do not find it a healthy perspective, and was relieved when it was abandoned.
-I am 100% accepting of sexual or sensual S&M games and such - but not any kind of usage of pain for actual behavior modification.
-I also, well - I find the sensual and sexual games a bit dull?
-But I shan't judge those who don't.
+I am accepting of sexual or sensual S&M games and such - but not that kind of usage of pain for actual behavior modification.
+I don't judge people as long as they're not harming each other.

 Was it abusive?